-- Nonfat dry milk (The milk is from the LDS Church’s own dairy)
+Nonfat dry milk (The milk is from the LDS Church’s own dairy)

-- Pancake mix (The milk is from the LDS Church’s own dairy and the wheat is from the LDS Church’s welfare farms)
+	- Pancake mix (The milk is from the LDS Church’s own dairy and the wheat is from the LDS Church’s

+	welfare farms)

 	- Spaghetti bites (The wheat is from the LDS Church’s welfare farms)

 	In addition, some food is sourced from others that we have approved as suppliers.
-Part of that approval process is to assess their commitment to food safety.
-These other home storage foods are purchased by us, and we repackage them in Church processing facilities.
+Part of that

+	approval process is to assess their commitment to food safety.
+These other home storage foods are

+	purchased by us, and we repackage them in Church processing facilities.

-If we were to have a higher demand than our production, we may purchase any item from other approved suppliers.
+	However, if we were to have a higher demand than the availability of our products, we may purchase

+	items from other approved suppliers.

 	18. Will LDS Home Storage Centers open in any other countries soon?

 	We do not currently have any plans for opening in other countries.
+As you already know, it requires

-There needs to be a large number of church members in a specific area for this to be effective.
-Shipping costs and laws pertaining to the export/import of food is also a large factor to take into consideration before making that call.
+	a large number of church members in a specific area for this to be effective.
+Moreover, shipping

+	costs and laws pertaining to the export/import of food are also a large factor to take into

+	consideration before making that call.
 So think of it before doing such.

 	19. How do you keep costs so low at the LDS Home Storage Centers?

-Most of those who work on the LDS church’s welfare farms and the LDS home storage centers are unpaid volunteers.
+	First of all, most of those who work on the LDS church’s welfare farms and the LDS home storage

+	centers are unpaid volunteers.
 So, the salaries are not such a problem for us.

 	From Misty: You can find out more about these volunteers only by reading this article.
+Believe me,

-Believe me, there are a lot of interesting things there!
+	there are a lot of interesting things there!

-In addition, we have fewer “middle-man” type costs because we grow much of our own food and make many of our own formulated products.
+	In addition, we have fewer “middle-man” type costs because we grow much of our own food and make

+	many of our own formulated products.